 A less jarring version of this term is the lottery factor; referring to people who would leave the organisation were they to win the lottery.
 (The risk would also apply when people take holidays or go on parental leave).

 In a perfect world, all knowledge would be captured in written form such that it wouldn’t be lost in the event of people moving on but reality doesn’t work that way.
 I remember once place I worked which had a large ish team but also had a large variety of duties.
 In the early stages that worked okay, but as the team and variety increased it didn’t scale.
 Our bus number was seldom 1, except perhaps during the initial stages of taking on that duty.
-As a result we became adept at distributing this knowledge.
-We soon realised that trying to share knowledge of all tasks to all mwmbers wouldn’t work.
+As a result we became adept at distributing this knowledge within the team.
+We soon realised that trying to share knowledge of all tasks to all members wouldn’t work.
 Instead, I proposed that we would have each member of the team be the subject matter expert for a different component.
 They would not only be in charge of discovering and documenting the relevant intricacies, but also ensuring that their particular knowledge area does not have a bus factor of 1.
 So they’d also run training sessions to share the relevant information.

 The team was made up of 3 senior engineers (me being one) but was junior heavy.
 By distributing the workload, this not only freed me up for managerial duties, but also empowered and engaged other team members.
 What better way than to be told “I trust you to make this happen”‽